jtillyt/visual-complexity/astar-v-mdp/Architecture.md

 -   **`FlowRenderer.ts` (The View):**
     -   Instead of drawing 1 mesh per arrow (too slow for 2500 cells), use **Babylon.js Solid Particle System (SPS)** or **Thin Instances** to render thousands of policy arrows efficiently.
     -   Arrows should smoothly interpolate directions, creating a "liquid" visual effect.
+-   **`ExplosionRenderer.ts` (The FX):**
+    -   Manages particle systems for visual feedback (e.g., orange sparks when hitting a wall).
+    -   Keep FX logic separate from core rendering to allow for distinct update cycles or disabling.

 ### 2. The Interaction Model
 -   **Mode A (Deterministic):** User draws walls.
 Agent plans straight line (A* style).